 He went into the service just before the bombing of Pearl Harbor on December 7th, 1941.
-He did in fact join the United States Navy in the summer of 1941.
+He did, in fact, join the United States Navy in the summer of 1941.
 In the Navy, during World War II, he served on three ships in the Pacific and saw combat as an aviation ordnanceman and gunner on TBM Avenger torpedo bombers.
 Yes, Richard Boone was an aerial gunner in the Navy during World War II.

 "Richard Boone was bombed while serving on the USS Enterprise, torpedoed on the USS Intrepid, and attacked by kamikaze planes on the USS Hancock.
 'We began to think somebody was trying to kill us,' he says." - writer Richard Gehman, 1961

 Serious and methodical, Boone debuted on Broadway in 1947 in the play Medea and appeared in Macbeth (1948) and The Man (1950).
 Elia Kazan used Boone to feed lines to an actress for a screen test for Lewis Milestone.
-Milestone was not impressed with the actress, but he was impressed enough with Boone's voice to summon him to Hollywood where he was given a seven-year contract with Fox.
+Mr. Milestone was not impressed with the actress, but he was impressed enough with Boone's voice to summon him to Hollywood, where he was given a seven-year contract with Fox.

 In 1950, Boone made his screen debut when he was signed to a contract with 20th Century Fox and was cast as Lt.
 Col. Gilfillan in the Lewis Milestone film Halls of Montezuma.
 In 1953, he played Pontius Pilate in the first released Cinemascope film, The Robe.
 He had only one scene in the film, in which he gives instructions to Richard Burton, who plays the centurion ordered to crucify Christ.
-When he was ordered to appear in another film for Fox made at the same time as The Robe, he ended his contract with the studio.
+When he was ordered to appear in another film for Fox made simultaneously as The Robe, he ended his contract with the studio.

-During the filming of Halls of Montezuma, he befriended Jack Webb who was then producing and starring in Dragnet.
+During the filming of Halls of Montezuma, he befriended Jack Webb, who was then producing and starring in Dragnet.
 The writer of Dragnet was preparing a series about a doctor for NBC.
 That's how Richard Boone became a familiar face in the lead role of that medical drama, Medic from 1954 to 1956, and received an Emmy nomination for Best Actor Starring in a Regular Series in 1955.
-While on Medic, he also guest starred as the character Everett Brayer on NBC's television anthology series Frontier in the episode "The Salt War."
+While on Medic, he also guest-starred as the character Everett Brayer on NBC's television anthology series Frontier in the episode "The Salt War."

 "I was a father figure.
 I used to get letters by the hundreds.
-Many of them asked me to diagnose some illnesses; those that didn't said I had an interesting face.
+Many of them asked me to diagnose some illnesses; those that didn't say I had an interesting face.
 Fortunately, Paladin came along soon, so I could trade my stethoscope for a six-gun," said Richard Boone in 1960.

 In 1957, Richard Boone started his second television series.
 It was called Have Gun Will Travel.
 And yes, along with his famous holster adorned with a Chess Knight, his role as Paladin would make Richard Boone a national star.